 Independent Seniors.
 Thriving Families.

-Our programs are holistic in nature, as we believe the cycle of poverty rarely has one solution, but rather requires a web of interconnected services for individuals and families to break out of it.
-CSS has 70 years of experience working with seniors and families in Central Ohio.
+We have 75 years of experience working with people in need in central and southern Ohio.
 Each year, our agency helps 33,000 people in our 23-county region.
-We are accredited by the Council on Accreditation and the Better Business Bureau to illustrate our commitment to best practice social service and sound business management.
+We are accredited by the Council on Accreditation and the Better Business Bureau to illustrate our commitment to best-practice social services and sound business management.
 We are a member agency of Catholic Charities USA and the Human Service Chamber of Franklin County.

 We invite you to join us in serving people in ways that help seniors live independent, connected lives and families thrive!

 Gerry feels safe knowing she has reliable transportation to her dialysis appointments.

 “Using the Transportation Program, ‘gives my daughter peace of mind,’ Gerry says.
 ‘She doesn’t want me driving in [winter] weather.’”

 Client satisfaction rate.